 3. Access to the best data is often expensive.
 Many brokerage platforms will provide data that is delayed, with real-time information requiring additional subscription fees.

-4. For someone classed as a professional trader, they may have to pay income tax on profits in the UK, not capital gains tax (CGT).
+4. Someone classed as a professional trader may have to pay income tax on profits in the UK, not capital gains tax (CGT).
 Income tax is charged at a higher level than CGT.

 Day Trading Costs